 Melted Christmas Candy Ornaments

 You know that old-fashioned hard candy that makes an appearance every Christmas?
-The super sweet stuff that makes your hands sticky and teeth ache?

 In all honesty, I hate the stuff.
 But the other day on the Rachael Ray Show, I saw this really cute idea that uses this candy in the most creative way.
 You simply arrange the candy on a baking sheet and bake until it melts.
-The result?
-Beautiful, stained-glass looking candy ornaments/decorations.

-This is a great holiday craft/cooking project to do with your kids!
-It’s also a cheap activity.
+This is also a cheap activity.
 A bag of this candy costs right around $4.
+I got mine at Walgreens.

 - Use them as table decorations